-Anonymous reports can also be made through the United States Postal Service mail, or by utilizing any reputable overnight courier, without providing identifying information.
+Anonymous reports can also be made through Canada Post mail, or by utilizing any reputable overnight courier, without providing identifying information.
 Mail should be sent to the Coordinator at the address listed above.

-As with all other reports, all anonymous reports of Prohibited Conduct will go to the Coordinator for review in consultation with the appropriate Response team members for possible action.
+As with all other reports, all anonymous reports of Prohibited Conduct will go to the Coordinator for review in consultation with the appropriate Response Team members for possible action.
 Where there is sufficient information, the University will ensure that anonymous reports are reviewed and included for compliance with the Clery Act.